Tooth Extractions in New Orleans

 Don’t risk your oral health by skipping bi-annual checkups.
 Call Downtown Dental today to make an appointment!

-Call Our Dental Office to Find Out More about Tooth Extractions
+Call Our 70130 Dental Office to Ask About Tooth Extractions

 If you have a bothersome tooth or are in pain from a toothache, call Dr. Rathke, your New Orleans, LA dentist, at Downtown Dental.
 He will examine to find out whether extraction is the best option.
 Don’t put off treatment.
 Call us today!